 Jibbon: A better way to organize my keys

-I recently received a similar product from an Australian-based company called Jibbon that is launching on Kickstarter.
+I recently received a similar product from an Australian-based company called Jibbon that launched on Kickstarter.
 They asked if I would be interested in checking out their product.
 After researching online, I thought it seemed interesting.
 I was surprised that their key organizer addresses all the complaints that I have with OrbitKey.
 It uses Italian leather which gives it a much more premium feel.
 It has a D-ring at the very end that is secured in place but can be removed easily without any tools.
 And your keys can be secured into the organizer without any tools or coins!

 All you have to do is stack your keys into the organizer and hand screw the top.
 Once it’s tight, just press down on both sides of the leather.
 That’s all it takes!
 This is an improvement from the OrbitKey which requires a coin to open.
 The OrbitKey also has extra washers that can easily get lost when you’re trying to add keys.

 The Jibbon features marine-grade stainless steel hardware rather than the aluminum parts that you’ll find in many other key organizers.
 Though what’s really cool is that there is less metal material on the outside of the product.
 This means that it’s less likely to scratch other items in your pocket.